Snagit

 Summary

 TechSmith has a history of producing well-designed reliable software with plenty of features, and Snagit is no exception.
 It’s very lightweight and unobtrusive during the recording phase and finishes the capture process with a capable image editor that can be learned in just a few minutes.
-Once you’re satisfied with the final product, you can share your creations online to a wide range of services from an FTP to Youtube with just a few clicks.
+Once you’re satisfied with the final product, you can share your creations online on a wide range of services, from an FTP to Youtube, with just a few clicks.

 The only issue that I have with Snagit is the price point.
-It’s a bit expensive for a screen capture program, and a similar price point can often get you a decent video editor that includes a screen capture feature.
+It’s a bit expensive for a screen capture program, and you can often get a decent video editor that includes a screen capture feature at a similar price point.

 You already have a basic free screenshot tool.
-For Windows, you can take a screenshot by pressing the Alt + PrtScn keys; For Macs, it’s Shift + Command + 4.
-If that’s all what you what, you don’t need to use Snagit at all.
-But if you are a blogger, journalist, or tutorial maker who has the needs to blur sensitive information, add fancy callouts, capture video of your PC/Mac screen, Snagit is a perfect choice.
+In Windows, you can take a screenshot by pressing the Alt + PrtScn keys; For Macs, it’s Shift + Command + 4.
+If that’s all that you want, you don’t need to use Snagit at all.
+But if you are a blogger, journalist, or tutorial maker who has the need to blur sensitive information, add fancy callouts, or capture video of your PC/Mac screen, Snagit is a perfect choice.
 We highly recommend it.

 What I Like: Lightweight.
 Very easy to use.
 Image editor included.
 Mobile companion app.
 Social sharing integration.